-The following purchased assets were accounted for as asset acquisitions pursuant to ASU 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, as substantially all of the fair value of the assets acquired were concentrated in a group of similar assets, and the acquired assets did not have outputs or employees.
-Because the assets had not yet received regulatory approval, the fair value attributable to these assets was recorded as in process research and development ("IPR&D") expenses in the Company's consolidated statement of operations for the year ended December 31, 2017 and for the nine months ended September 30, 2018.
+The following purchased assets were accounted for as asset acquisitions as substantially all of the fair value of the assets acquired were concentrated in a group of similar assets and/or the acquired assets were not capable of producing outputs due to the lack of employees and early stage of development.
+Because the assets had not yet received regulatory approval, the fair value attributable to these assets was recorded as in process research and development ("IPR&D") expenses in the Company's consolidated statement of operations for the year ended December 31, 2018 and 2017.
+No IPR&D expense was incurred during the year ended December 31, 2016.